 SAP Data Hub is built on a next-generation data-aggregation model that does away with the need for expensive data warehouses.
 Instead, SAP Data Hub allows data extraction and formatting to be done on the platform where the data resides.
 This is in contrast to the current practice of using cumbersome, single-use Extract, Load, Transform (ELT) operations that are used to populate data warehouses; SAP Data Hub provides formatted, refined and cleansed data from multiple sources directly to the data consumers.

 SAP Data Hub leverages data pipelines, which are built from reusable application components.
 Data pipelines are computational models that are executed natively on the data source.
 They define what data should be gathered from which sources, and how that data should be formatted at the source.
 Pipelines also specify what refinements and cleansing each stream of data should go through to make it compatible with the other data streams in the pipeline.
 Finally, they identify to which consumer or consumers the collated data should be sent.
-Since SAP Data Hub does not need to persist data, it completely eliminates the need for expensive, scale-limiting data warehouses.
+Since SAP Data Hub does not need to persist data, it eliminates the need for expensive, scale-limiting data warehouses.

 Data pipelines can be created through a graphical user interface to leverage existing data sources such as SAP HANA, SAP Vora, Apache Spark, and Apache Hadoop; as well as all major open and closed source OLTP, OLAP and NoSQL databases.